So, since January 12, 1941, persons

 Between 1917 and 1940, persons born in Puerto Rico could acquire a U.S. citizenship under the terms of the Jones Act and its amendments.
-The Jones Act of 1917 enabled Puerto Rican citizens and the inhabitants of Puerto Rico to choose between retaining their citizenship and acquiring a U.S. citizenship under the terms of Section Five, its collective naturalization provision.
+The Jones Act of 1917 enabled Puerto Rican citizens and the inhabitants of Puerto Rico to choose between retaining their citizenship and acquiring a U.S. citizenship under the terms of Section 5, its collective naturalization provision.
 Because the Jones Act did not change the island’s territorial status, persons subsequently born in Puerto Rico could only acquire a derivative form of parental or jus sanguinis citizenship.
-Congress subsequently amended Section Five on three occasions, namely on 1927 (§5a), 1934 (§5b), and 1938 (§5c) prior to 1940.
-Congress replaced the Jones Act with the Nationality Act of 1940, which has since provided the basis for the citizenship of all persons born in Puerto Rico.
+Congress subsequently amended Section 5 on three occasions, namely on 1927 (§5a), 1934 (§5b), and 1938 (§5c) prior to 1940.
+Congress replaced the Jones Act with the Nationality Act of 1940, which became the basis for the subsequent jus soli citizenship legislation extended to Puerto Rico.

 The Jones Act of 1917

-The Jones Act citizenship provision contained five important clauses permitting the inhabitants of the island to acquire a naturalized citizenship.
-The Jones citizenship established:
+The Jones Act citizenship provision contained five important clauses enabling the Puerto Rican citizens permanently residing in the Puerto Rican islands to acquire a naturalized citizenship.
+Section 5 or the Jones Act citizenship established:

-A year later Congress amended the BINA of 1906 and included a provision enabling Puerto Ricans serving in the U.S. military, and presumably absent from Puerto Rico to acquire a U.S. citizenship via individual naturalization.
-The Naturalization of Resident Aliens of 1918 (NRA) established that:
+A year later Congress amended the BINA of 1906 and included a provision enabling Puerto Ricans serving in the U.S. military, and absent from Puerto Rico, to acquire a U.S. citizenship via individual naturalization.
+The Naturalization of Resident Aliens of 1918 established that:

 …any Porto Rican[sic] not a citizen of the United States, of the age of twenty-one years and upward, who has enlisted or entered or may hereafter enlist in or enter the armies of the United States, either the Regular or Volunteer Forces, or the National Army, the National Guard, or Naval Militia of any State, territory, or the District of Columbia, or the State...or within six months after an honorable discharge or separation therefrom, or while on furlough t the Army Reserve or Regular Army Reserve after Honorable service, may, on presentation of the required declaration of intention petition for naturalization without proof of the required five years residence within the United States…(NRA, 40 Stat.
 542).